 When students complete Animation and Games with Scratch, they will be able to:

-- Learn fundamental programming concepts like elements, if-else statements, and events
+- Use fundamental programming concepts like looping, conditional statements, and event-driven programming to build engaging Scratch projects.

 In this session, students will learn how to think like a programmer, and we show them that, in many ways, they are already doing it.
 This class will provide an introduction to Scratch, help them get set up, and walk them through how to setup a fun, interactive Scratch project.